future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 CoAP provides a versatile set of transports
 (with IETF Proposed Standards for running [over UDP] including multicast, [over TCP and WebSockets], other standards for running [over SMS and NB-IoT], and more in development).
-It relies on proxies to span across transports and accommodate the characteristics of particular networks, and offers features exceeding the classical REST set such as [observation].
+It relies on proxies to span across transports and to accommodate the characteristics of particular networks, and offers features exceeding the classical REST set such as [observation].

 **RIOT-rs supports** the use of CoAP for implementing clients, servers or both in a single device.
-As there is more complexity in a CoAP client than a CoAP server, the most minimal use is to just have a CoAP server on the embedded system.
-Having both components in use is also a common choice.

-Also, as part of our mission for strong security, we use encrypted CoAP traffic by default as explained below.
+As part of our mission for strong security, we use encrypted CoAP traffic by default as explained below.

 [CoAP]: https://coap.space/